quentinbricard/backendCodingChallenge/README.md

 * *OAuth signpost* is used to sign outgoing connections to Appdirect marketplace
 * *Mockito* and *PowerMock* are used for unit testing purposes

+## Limitations

+* Not all information received by Appdirect is stored in database
+* In particular, the creator of a subscription is not saved.\n As a result, when assigning a user, the application doesn't check if the user is different from the creator.
+* When receiving responses from Appdirect, there is no validation on the unique identifier of the event
+* These endpoints have not been implemented:\n
+*- Change subscription
+*- User Update